 Explore the Dimensions

 Study each dimension of diversity with eminent University of Chicago scholars and practitioners.
-Weekly lectures feature faculty from the University’s Harris School of Public Policy, Divinity School, and Crown Family School of Social Work, Policy, and Practice, as well as executives from a wide array of businesses and institutions ranging from Stitch Fix to United Way.
+Weekly lectures feature faculty from the University's Center for the Economics of Human Development, Center for the Public Understanding of Religion, Department of Comparable Human Development, Center for the Study of Race, Politics, and Culture, and the Crown Family School of Social Work, Policy, and Practice, as well as executives from a wide array of businesses and institutions.

 Engage in Dialogue and Reflection